SIGPLAN/www-generator/Awards/Dissertation.md

 of Reynolds's legacy and what a difference a person can make in the field of programming language research.

-Reynolds is renowned for a stunning list of deep technical contributions.
+Reynolds is renowned for his many technical contributions.

  * Gedanken, a core untyped language mixing functional and imperative features, which influenced Scheme;
  * Defunctionalization, which gives principled ways of constructing compilers;